-Even if the products are the same, or are bundled, or are a variation only available on Amazon, creating a new brand name will allow you to access Amazon’s massive customer base and test different products, packages, or pricing without worrying about whether your established sales channels, brands and products will be affected.
+Even if the products are the same, are bundled, or are a variation only available on Amazon, creating a new brand name will allow you to access Amazon’s massive customer base and test different products, packages, or pricing without worrying about whether your established sales channels, brands and products will be affected.

-- Fullfilled By Merchant Listing
+- Fulfilled By Merchant Listing

-- Fullfilled by Amazon Listing
+- Fulfilled by Amazon Listing

 - Vendor Express/Vendor Central